Bernanke says stress tests make banks more stable

-STONE MOUNTAIN, Georgia (Reuters) - Federal Reserve Chairman Ben Bernanke said on Monday the central bank’s periodic bank stress tests have made the financial system more resilient.
+STONE MOUNTAIN, Ga., April 8 (Reuters) - Federal Reserve Chairman Ben Bernanke said on Monday the central bank’s periodic bank stress tests have made the U.S. financial system more resilient.

-“The resilience of the U.S. banking system has greatly improved since then, and the more intensive use and greater sophistication of supervisory stress testing, as well as supervisors’ increased emphasis on the effectiveness of banks’ own capital planning processes, deserve some credit for that improvement,” Bernanke told a conference on financial stability sponsored by the Atlanta Federal Reserve Bank.
+“The resilience of the U.S. banking system has greatly improved since then, and the more intensive use and greater sophistication of supervisory stress testing, as well as supervisors’ increased emphasis on the effectiveness of banks’ own capital planning processes, deserve some credit for that improvement,” Bernanke said in prepared remarks to a conference on financial stability sponsored by the Atlanta Federal Reserve Bank.

 “The economy is significantly stronger than it was four years ago, although conditions are clearly still far from where we would all like them to be,” he said.